 In cases where there are distinct pathways in Year 10 that lead to specific Senior School courses, students will be placed in the appropriate courses based on the student's performance and suitability to the course offered in the pathway.
+Carine SHS data over subsequent years confirms that the best predictor of a student's success in a course is through meeting course pre-requisites.
+Year 9 NAPLAN achievement is also a guide for identifying a student's suitability for an academic pathway.
 Parents will receive communication regarding these pathways and are very welcome to discuss placements with the class teacher or Heads of Learning Area (HOLA).

-Students entering Year 10 must consider the prerequisite pathways and grades in courses for entry into Year 11 courses when making selections.
-The 2024 prerequisites are detailed on page 57 of this Handbook, they are provided to help students entering Year 10 understand the required level of performance to be eligible, and successful, for 2024 Year 11 courses.
+The 2025 prerequisites are detailed on page 59 of this Handbook, they are provided to help students entering Year 10 understand the required level of performance to be successful, for 2025 Year 11 courses.